Skip to content

 The good news is both FHA loans and VA loans are assumable.
 And so are USDA loans.
 Basically all government home loans are assumable.

 Before December 1, 1986, FHA loans generally had no restrictions on their assumability, meaning there weren’t any underwriting hoops to jump through.
+Even an investor could assume an FHA loan.

 And some FHA loans originated between 1986 and 1989 are also freely assumable, thanks to Congressional action that determined certain language was unenforceable.

-FHA loans closed on or after December 15, 1989 need to be underwritten if assumed, just as they would if they were new loans.
+These need to be fully underwritten if assumed, just as they would if they were brand new FHA loans.

 VA loans are also assumable, and require lender approval if closed after March 1, 1988, but there are some complicated issues that revolve around VA eligibility.